 Since this procedure leads to such dramatic improvement for those with abnormalities - it became available to people who wanted to become taller.
 It is now a cosmetic surgery as well as one for bone deformities and abnormalities.

 The surgery can add up to six inches to your height.
 These inches can make a big difference to how you view yourself and how others view you.

-Men.
-Being short statured is sometimes hard - both socially and professionally.
+Being short-statured is sometimes hard - both socially and professionally.
 You may feel that your short stature keeps you from dating taller people.
-The ideal man is usually thought of as "tall, dark and handsome."
+The ideal man is usually thought of as "tall, dark, and handsome."
 You may feel you are being passed over for promotions and salary increases.
 Short stature can limit your self-confidence and keep you shy and withdrawn.
 Nicknames put upon you as a child may further reduce self-esteem as you grow into adulthood.

-Women.
 Women with short stature are sometimes not taken seriously.
 You may feel like you are treated like a child because of your short stature.
-Your taller counterparts may receive advancement in the work place because their appearance portrays more self-confidence.
+Your taller counterparts may receive advancement in the workplace because their appearance portrays more self-confidence.

 How your height can be enhanced

 You don't have to continue being short.
 With height enhancement surgery, you can gain up to six inches.
 Six inches added to your current height can make a big difference in your appearance.

 How to prepare for height enhancement surgery